mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "So what did happen?
 How did you become the exiled leader of an island prison."

 "I told you this was a long story," thi said with a smirk.
-"When I was in Rudjan, working with Kanosin patients, I saw myself as just one of many doctors who were pursuing this goal.
+"When I was in Rudjan, working with kanosin patients, I saw myself as just one of many doctors who were pursuing this goal.
 But after Ulukoma, my life's work became deeply personal and unique.
 I felt addiction, knew it deeply, like a relationship I wanted so badly to get out of but couldn't.
 And it was all around me in Ulukoma, affecting almost everyone I knew and had come to love.
 When I got sober, I could have just left this place - my sentence was long up.
 But these people were my family now, so for the next Ma'Tova I worked with each one of them to make it out of addiction.
 The ones that made it swore to me the lives I had given back to them, and learned my methods.

 "And then Shinna arrived.
 Many who fought so hard to break their addiction were seduced by the concept of antikan as a way to 'cheat' on their sobriety, but they never saw a drop.
 Others just wanted to feel superior over everyone else.
 Shinna made many empty promises and built an empire on the backs of their labor.
 Setre never gave up fighting for me and our tribe, grew impatient with my insistence on a peaceful resolution.
 She was right, of course, and at the end of it she forced me to leave to keep Linyu safe.
 I promised Setre I would return one day when Linyu was old enough, and I made her swear to me that she would keep the council alive.
 That day was yesterday.
 But when Linyu told me thi saw her in the forest, holding you down and taking you away, I knew it was over."